apache/avro/README.md

 }
 ```

-Additionally, ensure that you have a compile dependency on avro, such as:
+Additionally, ensure that you have a compile dependency on Avro, such as:

 ```groovy
 repositories {